Package detail

 • text: String containing the plain text content of the email.

-• related (boolean, true if it’s an inline image)
+• related: Boolean (optional, true if it's an inline image)

 Utility Functions